Fish & Wildlife Management Degree

 Most degrees will teach students a wealth of core skills including research and analysis, critical thinking, problem solving and others, but the Fish & Wildlife Management degree will have a strong emphasis on these following core skills.

-• An understanding that environmental protection requires a holistic approach - that each element of the environment of an individual ecology does not exist in isolation.
+• Understanding of environmental protection - An understanding that environmental protection requires a holistic approach - that each element of the environment of an individual ecology does not exist in isolation.
 You will learn that animal populations affect each other and also affect and are affected by plant species.

 • Report writing - thanks to the fieldwork you are likely to take part in you will be expected to produce reports for stakeholders and decision makers so they can see the full picture of the scenario.